MHaringa/insurancerating/docs/reference/bootstrap_performance.md

   Data used to fit the model object.

-- n:
+- n_resamples:

   Integer.
-Number of bootstrap replicates.
+Number of resampling replicates.
 Default = 50.

-- frac:
+- sample_fraction:

-  Fraction of the data used in the training set if cross-validation is applied.
-Must be in (0, 1\].
-Default = 1 (use all data).
+  Fraction of the data used in the training sample.
+Must be in `(0, 1]`.
+  Default = 1.

+- metric:

+  Character.
+Performance metric to compute.
+Currently only `"rmse"` is supported.

+- sampling:

+  Character.
+Sampling scheme. `"bootstrap"` samples training rows with replacement and evaluates on out-of-bag rows when `sample_fraction < 1`. `"split"` samples training rows without replacement and evaluates on the remaining rows when `sample_fraction < 1`.

 - show_progress: